vicb1/python-reference/gpu.md

 source ~/.bashrc
 ```

-running "dmesg" gets error ` NVRM: API mismatch: the client has the version 450.102.04, but
+running `dmesg` gets error ` NVRM: API mismatch: the client has the version 450.102.04, but
                NVRM: this kernel module has the version 440.82.
 Please
                NVRM: make sure that this kernel module and all NVIDIA driver
                NVRM: components have the same version.
 `

 so check for same version:
 https://developer.nvidia.com/cuda-toolkit-archive

+and run:
 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/cuda-ubuntu1804.pin
 sudo mv cuda-ubuntu1804.pin /etc/apt/preferences.d/cuda-repository-pin-600